mercedezvdw/ram_ah/README.md

 We are using the given data of districts 1-3.
 District 0 and test have been used for our own experimenting purposes.

+We have done 10k iterations for each algorithm in districts 1, 2 and 3.
+Except for DFM as this fails to find connections in district 3.
+The scores for these iterations are stored in csv files (/data/algo_scores.csv).
+The best iteration from an algo in district X is stored in the json files (/data/district_X).
+For analyzing this data we have used the scripts are also saved in code/analysis.

 ## Algorithms
 To find an efficient solution to our problem, we have implemented several algorithms.